You’ve secured a job interview! Congratulations, that’s fantastic news, and in this competitive job market, it’s a great achievement!

 The interviewer wants to see that you have composure, problem solving skills and can stay focused in difficult conditions.
 Give an example of a time when you were faced with a stressful situation (not caused by you) and how you handled it with poise.
 Describe the context, how you approached the situation, the actions you took and the positive results and outcome.
 Demonstrate how you remained calm, in control and got the job done.

-If you feel you would benefit from one on one interview coaching, then can contact me directly for more information on how I can help you nail that job interview!
+If you would benefit from one on one interview coaching, contact me directly for more information on how I can help you nail that job interview!